A Twist on Identity Theft Makes Medical Information Vulnerable

 Just when you thought your identity might be safe, along comes a new twist.
 Medical identity theft is quite prevalent these days.

 If you stop to think about it, it’s more than possible for thieves to use your health insurance information to get medical care, surgery and even prescription drugs.
-Frightening thought, but it’s not only possible; it’s a reality and I’ve seen it during my practice as a Cleveland malpractice lawyer.
+Frightening thought, but it’s not only possible; it’s a reality and I’ve seen it during my practice as a Cleveland medical malpractice lawyer.

 Lately there have been more and more cases of rip-off artists working in a medical milieu using “your” personal information to fraudulently bill insurance companies.
 This not only impacts on you financially, but it directly affects your health for the services you are “not” getting or didn’t get.